Antistasi-Ultimate-Community/modset_generator/README.md

 # antistasi_modset_generator

-The actual script you need to run is "modset_data.py".
+The actual file you need to run is "modset_data.py".
 Settings are located in "json\settings.json"

 # settings.json
 ```